The topic of a succulent ground cover is an interesting one.

 Plant this attractive agave in full sunlight, but shelter it from frost.

-We are all familiar with Aloe Vera plant, which makes a nice house plant in most North American climates.
+We are all familiar with the Aloe Vera plant, which makes a nice house plant in most North American climates.

 There are also many outdoor aloes which are dwarves of an abundant species of tree-like plants growing to be as tall as 30’ feet.